Eleanor J. Gibson: Early life and education

-Education

 Gibson began attending Smith College at the age of sixteen with the intention of studying languages.
 She graduated in 1931 with a B.A. degree.
 While at Smith, she became interested in experimental psychology.
 Gibson completed her master's degree at Smith, graduating in 1933.
 In 1935, Gibson began her Ph.D. at Yale University.
 While attending Yale, Gibson became interested in comparative psychology.
 Originally, Gibson had asked Robert Yerkes to be her dissertation advisor.
 He declined, stating that he does not permit women to work in his lab.
 Clark L. Hull, a behavioural psychologist, became her dissertation supervisor, despite the fact that they did not necessarily have the same theoretical perspective.
 Gibson completed her dissertation on differentiation using behaviourist terminology.
 After a year at Yale, Gibson passed the required exams and moved back to Northampton, Massachusetts, where she continued to teach at Smith.
 She completed her dissertation two years later in 1938, at which point she received her doctorate from Yale.